Cinema of New Zealand: International breakthrough: 1990–2000

 The early 1990s saw New Zealand film gain international recognition, most obviously with Jane Campion's The Piano (1993), which won three Academy Awards.
 Peter Jackson's Heavenly Creatures (1994) and Lee Tamahori's Once Were Warriors also received international acclaim and high grosses in a number of countries.
 The Piano and Heavenly Creatures showed an increasing tendency for New Zealand films to be partially or completely funded by overseas production companies, and star non-local actors (for example, Holly Hunter and Harvey Keitel in The Piano, and Kate Winslet in Heavenly Creatures).
 This did not stop the migration of New Zealanders to the United States: Tamahori, Melanie Lynskey of Heavenly Creatures and Canadian-born Piano star Anna Paquin are now all primarily based in America.

-A notable exception to the migration tendency is Peter Jackson, who has continued to make films in New Zealand.
+A notable exception to the migration tendency is Peter Jackson, who continued to make films in New Zealand.
 Jackson's career began with low-budget comedies such as Bad Taste (1987) and Meet the Feebles (1989).
 He was eventually noticed by Hollywood, and in the 2000s directed The Lord of the Rings series.
 Although made with mainly foreign funding (helped by a tax break from the New Zealand government) and featuring a primarily international cast, Jackson filmed the films in New Zealand, using a largely local production crew, helping create an enormous skill base in the New Zealand film industry.

 This has led to a number of prominent Hollywood films being made in New Zealand, with major international productions not only filming there but also using the country's various post-production facilities and special effects companies.
 Among these films are The Last Samurai and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 While the funding for these movies has come largely from the United States, the trend has helped New Zealand film studios and filmmakers develop skills and improve facilities.

 However, some industry figures claim that having large international productions employ New Zealand crews has its downside.
 One New Zealand filmmaker recently complained that it has become difficult to employ cameramen on a low-budget New Zealand film, as cameramen are now used to large wages.
 Other filmmakers find that the opposite is true, and argue that the greater number of local professionals may have driven wages down from the relative heights of the 1980s.
-Another alleged downside is that big-budget international productions swallow up any funding New Zealand has available, making it far more difficult for local productions to get made.